jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_javakeystore.md

 To set the KeyStore password:

-1. Stop the Spotlight Diagnostic Server service.
-For more information, see Start and stop the Spotlight Diagnostic Server.
+1. [Stop the Spotlight Diagnostic Server service.][enterprise_backend_ds_startstop]
-2. From the Spotlight Diagnostic Server install folder, navigate to folder Agent\bin\
+2. From the Spotlight Diagnostic Server install folder, navigate to folder **Agent\bin\**
 3. Open a cmd shell as the Administrator.
-4. Execute command DSKeyToolCLI -storepasswd
+4. Execute command **DSKeyToolCLI -storepasswd**
 5. Enter a new password of at least 6 characters.
-6. Restart the Spotlight Diagnostic Server service.
-For more information, see Start and stop the Spotlight Diagnostic Server.
+6. [Restart the Spotlight Diagnostic Server service.][enterprise_backend_ds_startstop]

 Verify that Alarm Actions and Planned Outages are working as expected.

-Verify that a keystore password entry can be found in the Spotlight Diagnostic Server install folder conf\Service\WebServic.xml
+Verify that a keystore password entry can be found in the Spotlight Diagnostic Server install folder **conf\Service\WebServic.xml**

-For more information, see http://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html.
+For more information, see [http://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html).

 {% include links.html %}